-The ground state $[cs][\bar{u}\bar{d}]$ with $I(J^P)=0(0^+)$ and $\bar{\mathbf{3}}_c$-$\mathbf{3}_c$ configuration has a low mass of 2559 MeV due to the strong $\pi$-meson exchange.
-After coupling with the color configuration $\mathbf{6}_c$-$\bar{\mathbf{6}}_c$, the mass of the state with $0(0^+)$ is further pushed down to 2495 MeV, which is much lower, about 370 MeV, than that of the state $T_{cs0}(2900)^0$ reported by the LHCb Collaboration.
-In this way, the state $T_{cs0}(2900)^0$ can not be depicted as the state $[cs][\bar{u}\bar{d}]$ with $0(0^+)$ in the model.
-Similar model study on the state $[cs][\bar{u}\bar{d}]$ was carried out in Refs.~\cite{wang2021,lv2020}, where the authors did not take into account the meson exchange in their models.
+The ground state $[cs][\bar{u}\bar{d}]$ with $I(J^P)=0(0^+)$ and $\bar{\mathbf{3}}_c$-$\mathbf{3}_c$ has a low mass of 2559 MeV due to the strong $\pi$-meson exchange.
+After coupling with the $\mathbf{6}_c$-$\bar{\mathbf{6}}_c$, the mass of the state with $0(0^+)$ is further pushed down to 2495 MeV, which is much lower, about 370 MeV, than that of the state $T_{cs0}(2900)^0$ reported by the LHCb Collaboration.
+Therefore, the state $T_{cs0}(2900)^0$ cannot be seen as the state $[cs][\bar{u}\bar{d}]$ with $0(0^+)$ in the model.
+A similar model study on the state $[cs][\bar{u}\bar{d}]$ was carried out in Refs.~\cite{wang2021,lv2020}, where the authors did not take into account the meson exchange in their models.
 None of their predicted masses of the state with $0(0^+)$ can match with that of the state $T_{cs0}(2900)^0$.
-In one word, the state $T_{cs0}(2900)^0$ may be not the compact state $[cs][\bar{u}\bar{d}]$ with $0(0^+)$ in the quark models with QCD-inspired dynamics.
+In other words, the state $T_{cs0}(2900)^0$ may be not the compact state $[cs][\bar{u}\bar{d}]$ with $0(0^+)$ in the quark models with QCD-inspired dynamics.
 However, various color-magnetic models without explicit dynamics can interpret the main component of the state $T_{cs0}(2900)^0$ as the compact state $[cs][\bar{u}\bar{d}]$ with $0(0^+)$~\cite{karliner2020,cheng2020}.
-On the other hand, the color-magnetic models do not seem to completely absorb the dynamic effect by the effective mass of constituent quarks~\cite{deng2021}.
+On the other hand, the color-magnetic models do not seem to completely absorb the dynamic effect by the effective masses of the constituent quarks~\cite{deng2021}.